Telugu folk literature: Drama or Drisya Sakha

 The third division is Drisya Sakha, folk drama or folk theatre.
-Telugu folklore is very rich in folk theatre.
 Most of the art forms of (more than fifty) the dependant castes are theatre forms.
 The art forms like Oggu katha, Bindla Katha, Kommula Katha, Sarada Katha, Burra katha, Runja Katha, Chindu Yakshaganam, chirutala Yakshaganam, Patam katha, Pandava Katha, and several folk art forms are very popular theatre forms in which the spoken word is vital, are very rich for literature.
 Vidhi natakam, Yakshaganam, Turpu Bhagotam, and some other folk art forms are there which are for all castes in any village.
 The theatre division can be classified into two sections one is theatre by the artists the other is puppet theatre.
 Literature is an essential ingredient even in the puppet theatre.
 The Ramayana story is basic theme for the shadow puppet theatre of Andhra Pradesh.
 Patam Katha or the scroll narrative contains the Mahabharata as its theme, entire Mahabharata is narrated in different episodes in the art form of Pandavalu and Kakipadagalu artists.
 Some other mythical caste mythical themes are also there is form of scroll narratives.
 Still there are more than 72 folk theatre art forms are living in the region.

-The above classification is the general and primary genre based classification of Telugu folk literature.
-Innumerable number of examples for each category can be given.
-Each above category in all major divisions and different sections is very rich.
-It would be impractical in this paper to showcase them.
-But introducing some of the songs and narratives here would serve the purpose.